converged-computing/flux-tutorials/tutorial/azure/README.md

 #### Usernetes

-See [flux-usernetes](https://github.com/converged-computing/flux-usernetes/tree/main/azure) for instructions for deployment using the scripts here.
+See [flux-usernetes](https://github.com/converged-computing/flux-usernetes/tree/main/azure) for build and deploy instructions for deployment of user space kubernetes.

 ### 4. Cleanup